Barbados Canada Association

 Cheryl has spent the last 40 years in the newspaper industry in Canada and the USA, where she rose to executive roles within Sun Media, the Toronto Star and Metroland Media Organizations.
 Cheryl’s strong business acumen, exceptional interpersonal skills and genuine love for people led to her success throughout her career, and she lives by the mantra, treat people as you would want to be treated.
 She is currently retired from media, but is using all the knowledge and experience gained over the years, in consulting with companies and organizations in many facets of business including leadership, sales and sales management training and strategic planning.
 Cheryl has been a member of the Board of Governors for Centennial College in Toronto and a member of the Board of Directors for Tropicana Community Services Organization.
 She is currently President of the Harrison-Queen’s College Alumni Association in Toronto and Vice Chair of the Caribbean Philanthropic Group of the Scarborough Hospital Foundation.

-Tonya is the newest member to join the Board and is also an Executive Committee member of BridgeTO, a non-profit community organization in Toronto.
+Tonya is also an Executive Committee member of BridgeTO, a non-profit community organization in Toronto.
 By profession, she is an Epidemiologist with the Ontario Public Health Sector.
 Her work encompasses a number of different opioid-related projects, including evaluating the impacts of policies and programs on utilization and health outcomes among people who use opioids.
 In her spare time, she likes travelling, reading mysteries and thrillers.